Nomination Process

 Frequently Asked Questions

-How do I nominate a student for Torch?
+How can I nominate a student for Torch?

 Please help the Torch Scholars Committee view your nominees as individuals by providing a frank and detailed assessment of their strengths and needs.
 This information will be treated confidentially and used only for the purposes of evaluating the applicant’s appropriateness for our program and Northeastern.
 You may nominate one or more students for the program.